keerthigorla22/AI-Enhanced-Customer-Support-Ticket-Resolution-and-Proactive-Issue-Prevention-System/README.md

 4. Push to your branch and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See `@LICENSE` for details.

 ## Contact
 For any queries or support, reach out to: